-(2) Focused Reviews
+(2) Focused reviews.

-(a) Commission staff, or other persons acting on behalf of the Commission, may review a program's clinical records at any time for the purpose of auditing data.
-In addition, reported patient safety concerns, aberrations in data identified by Commission staff, failure to meet minimum volume standards, or failure to meet quality standards established in State and federal regulations may lead to a focused review that investigates the quality of patient care or the accuracy of the data.

-(b) All evaluations of the quality of patient care will include an auditor with appropriate clinical expertise.
-A hospital shall cooperate with Commission staff, and other persons acting on behalf of the Commission, and shall timely provide all information and data requested.

-(c) A hospital that is identified as failing to meet one or more of the requirements for a Certificate of Ongoing Performance following a focused review shall:

-(i) Receive a detailed list of the deficiencies identified through the focused review;

-(ii) Submit a proposed plan of correction to Commission staff within 30days of receiving notice of the deficiencies identified through the focused review;
+- (a) Commission staff, or other persons acting on behalf of the Commission, may review a program's clinical records at any time for the purpose of auditing data.
+In addition, reported patient safety concerns, aberrations in data identified by Commission staff, failure to meet minimum volume standards, or failure to meet quality standards established in State and federal regulations may lead to a focused review that investigates the quality of patient care or the accuracy of the data. - (b) All evaluations of the quality of patient care will include an auditor with appropriate clinical expertise.
+A hospital shall cooperate with Commission staff, and other persons acting on behalf of the Commission, and shall timely provide all information and data requested. - (c) A hospital that is identified as failing to meet one or more of the requirements for a Certificate of Ongoing Performance following a focused review shall: - (i) Receive a detailed list of the deficiencies identified through the focused review; - (ii) Submit a proposed plan of correction to Commission staff within 30 days of receiving notice of the deficiencies identified through the focused review;

-(iii) If the initial proposed plan of correction is not acceptable, written notice from Commission staff that the hospital's initial proposed plan of correction was not approved.
+(iii) If the initial proposed plan of correction is not acceptable, Commission staff shall provide written notice to the hospital that includes a detailed explanation as to why the initial plan of correction was not approved.
+Upon request, Commission staff shall meet with hospital representatives to discuss possible changes to the plan of correction.
+The hospital shall submit a revised proposed plan of correction within 10 business days of receiving written notice from Commission staff that the hospital's initial proposed plan of correction was not approved.
 The hospital's revised plan of correction shall address the specific deficiencies cited by Commission staff.
 The timeline in a plan of correction may not exceed eighteen months.